JessieArr/DancersGame/stardew-valley/fall-tips.md

 - 🎃 27th Spirit's Eve

 ### Crop Planning
+- Cranberries, Grapes, Pumkins, and Sweet Gem Berries are the best money
 - Fairy Rose gives the best honey in Fall
-- Rare Seeds take 24 days to grow and give you a Stardrop if you trade to the statue in the Secret Woods.
+- Rare Seeds take 24 days to grow.
 Plant them by the 4th or use Speed Gro!
+    - Trade one to the statue in Secret Woods for a Stardrop!
+- May want to invest in animals before Winter starts
+    - It's possible to finish Greenhouse in year 1 during Fall if you complete all the Pantry bundles

 ### Grange Display Tips
 - [Wiki page](https://stardewvalleywiki.com/Stardew_Valley_Fair#Grange_Display)